ychoi3-git/microbiome/README.md

 4. Differential abundance of taxa by group

 ## The order of data processing and analysis
-1. Upload a data folder on HPC, run fastQCs, and demultiplex sequences: described in split_libraries.rtf
+1. Upload a data folder on HPC, run fastQCs, and demultiplex sequences: described in split_libraries.txt

 2. Process data, annotate sequences, assign ASV, generate ASV tables: 16S_dada2.R

-3. Filter non-bacterial and low variant species, determine alpha rarefaction, remove negative control, rarefy the data, measure alpha diversity and beta diversity: described in qiime.rtf
+3. Filter non-bacterial and low variant species, determine alpha rarefaction, remove negative control, rarefy the data, measure alpha diversity and beta diversity: described in qiime.txt

 4. Plots and statistics of alpha diversity and beta diversity: alpha_beta_diversity.R